 2016 - Appointed Secretary of the Cornish Blacksmiths Collective, as the main point of contact working with the National Blacksmithing Competition Committee as part of the live and static competitions held throughout the UK which take place during the Royal Cornwall Show.

-2017 - Worked with the BBC as a consultant and on set Blacksmith for filming projects in Cornwall.
+2017 & 2018 - Worked for Mammoth Screen production company as a consultant and on set Blacksmith for filming projects in Cornwall.

 Photos taken from various demonstration and in my forge